-• Total tips you reported to your employer on time.
+- Total tips you reported to your employer on time.
 Tips you reported, as required, by the 10th day of the month following the month you received them are considered income in the month you reported them.
-For example, tips you received in December 2011 that you reported to your employer after December 31, 2011, but by January 10, 2012, are considered income in 2012 and should be included on your 2012 Form W-2 and reported on line 1 of Form 4137.
-However, tips you received in December 2012 that you reported to your employer after December 31, 2012, but by January 10, 2013, are considered income in 2013.
-Do not include these tips on line 1.
+For example, tips you received in December 2012 that you reported to your employer after December 31, 2012, but by January 10, 2013, are considered income in 2013 and should be included on your 2013 Form W-2 and reported on line 1 of Form 4137.
+However, tips you received in December 2013 that you reported to your employer after December 31, 2013, but by January 10, 2014, are considered income in 2014.
+Do not include these tips on line 1. - Tips you did not report to your employer on time or did not report at all.

-Form 4137 (2012)

-- Tips you did not report to your employer on time or did not report at all.
 This should include any allocated tips shown in box 8 on your Form(s) W-2 unless you can prove that your unreported tips are less than the amount in box 8.
 Tips you did not report to your employer on time or did not report at all are considered income to you in the month you actually received them.
-For example, tips you received in December 2012 that you reported to your employer after January 10, 2013, are considered income in 2012 because you did not report them to your employer on time. - Tips you received that you were not required to report to your employer because they totaled less than \$20 during the month. - Allocated tips you must report as income (see page 1).
+For example, tips you received in December 2013 that you reported to your employer after January 10, 2014, are considered income in 2013 because you did not report them to your employer on time.

+• Tips you received that you were not required to report to your employer because they totaled less than \$20 during the month.